8 Tips for High Quality Photo Prints

 7. Take Test Prints

 If you are planning to do large size prints then it is better to start with test prints.
 Now, you would be thinking about what are Test prints and how it can help you.
 Test prints are small size prints of your actual photo taken in the same printer.

 It will help you to ensure that you are getting the right colors in the final photo.
 If you are not happy with the colors in the test print, then it is time to recalibrate your monitor.

 It will help you to save some cost.

 READ MORE : 4×6 Vs 5×7 – Which Print Size is Best?

 8. Selecting the Right Print Medium

-Whenever you are going for large prints which are to be hanged or framed, then I recommend going for Archival type paper, so that your photo lasts for 60 to 100 years without any damage, unless the ink fades out (if the ink quality is not good).
+Whenever you are going for large prints that are to be hanged or framed, then I recommend going for Archival type paper, so that your photo lasts for 60 to 100 years without any damage, unless the ink fades out (if the ink quality is not good).

-So, make use of these useful tips for High Quality photo prints.
+So, make use of these useful tips for High-Quality photo prints.